What’s the drill on food for cats with no teeth? Untamed extracts core facts

 - Place the order

-Once you exhaust the trial pack, we'll deliver the goods around the same time every month.
+Once you exhaust the trial pack, we'll start delivering the goods around the same time every month.
+With us, you enjoy an easily adjustable cat food delivery service.
 You can cancel, postpone, or freeze an order any time—no questions asked!

 We use recyclable packaging to ensure our operations are ethical and we leave a minimal carbon footprint.